jacuzzi-technologies/js-practice/README.md

 ## Pre-requisites

-Basic knowledge of Git is required.
+Some basic knowledge of Git is required.
+A good introduction to understand git branching can be found [learngitbranching](https://learngitbranching.js.org)

+VSCode is the preferred IDE and comes with some preconfigured settings.

-## Installation
+## Development Workflow

-1. Clone the repository
+1. Clone the repository and add remote.

    `git clone https://github.com/jacuzzi-technologies/js-practice.git`

+   `git remote add origin https://github.com/jacuzzi-technologies/js-practice.git`

 2. Open Terminal and navigate to `/js-practice`

 3. Create and checkout a local branch

-   `git checkout -b <your-feature-branch>`
+   `git checkout -b <your-feature>`

 4. When you are ready to commit your changes